squid1127/squid1127.github.io/README.md

 # squid1127.github.io
-A simple about me page...
+An about me page, for me, the squid.
+# License
+No license, all rights reserved, for obvious reasons.